 Best business book I’ve read recently: “Shoe Dog” by Phil Knight.
 It is marketed as a memoir, but if you’re interested in entrepreneurship, check it out.

-In the early 1960’s, Knight founded the company Blue Ribbon Sports that would eventually become Nike.
+In the early 1960’s, Phil Knight founded the company Blue Ribbon Sports that would eventually become Nike.
 The book provides a great narrative of the company’s early days when Blue Ribbon Sports acted as a distributor for Japan’s Onitsuka Tiger Company.
-Knight and others drove all over Oregon and the West Coast to promote the sneakers to other runners.
+Phil and others drove all over Oregon and the West Coast to promote the sneakers to other runners.

 - He continued to work full-time as an Accountant during the first few years of the company, paying others but relying on his salary to help pay bills and fund the business.